tomaj/bank-mails-parser/README.md

 ====================

 Library for processing bank confirmation emails.
 Right now only support of *Tatrabanka* two emails formats.

+If we will add more emails from other banks there will be need to do some refactoring (for example MailContent is strongly connected to TatraBanka)

 [![Build Status](https://secure.travis-ci.org/tomaj/bank-mails-parser.png)](http://travis-ci.org/tomaj/bank-mails-parser)